3mdeb/blog.3mdeb.com/source/_posts/2016-11-24-initial-triage-of-atmel-sam-g55-and-ecc508a.markdown

 C:\(...)\cryptoauth-node-auth-basic\node-auth-basic\src\ASF\common\services\sleepmgr\sleepmgr.h 53
 ```

-With above problem I started to think I'm gettting really useless expertise.
+With above problem I started to think I'm getting really useless expertise.
 The issue was pretty clear - we compile for SAMG not for SAMD and we need
 different header.

 ### ASF installation madness

 Moreover when I tried to reinstall ASF I had to register on Atmel page which
-complained on LastPass and indentify my location as Russian Federation (despite
+complained on LastPass and identify my location as Russian Federation (despite
 I'm in Poland).
-Of course Atmel Studio open Edge to login me into their wesite.
+Of course Atmel Studio open Edge to login me into their website.
-This whole IDE sucks and do a lot of demage to Atmel - how I can recommend them
+This whole IDE sucks and do a lot of damage to Atmel - how I can recommend them
 after all that hassle ?
-Then after going thour password/login Windows 10 detect
+Then after going through password/login Windows 10 detect
 that something is wrong with Atmel Studio and decided that it have to be
 restarted.
-What I finally started intallation I get this:
+What I finally started installation I get this:

 ```
 2016-11-26 23:46:10 - Microsoft VSIX Installer